heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 These reasons form the foundation of an argument in favor of general-purpose programming languages that allow for the creation of rich abstractions.
 Such a language can be adapted for different models of computation.
 (Although, most general-purpose languages have a fixed computation model such as functional or object-oriented).
 When models are implemented as libraries in a common language, users can mix-and-match different models to get exactly the right behavior where it is needed by the application.

-One can argue that one reason the Linda model failed to catch on in iis that the primary implementations were extensions to C and Fortran.
+One can argue that one reason the Linda model failed to catch on in is that the primary implementations were extensions to C and Fortran.
 While general-purpose, C and Fortran suffer a paucity of options for creating abstractions.

 That being said, there are advantages to clean slate languages.
 A fresh start grants the designer full control over every part of the language.
 For some areas, such as novel type systems, this is almost a necessity.
 However, we have seen designs like ML5 that elegantly integrate with a base language's type system.
 Finally, a language designer can put their new ideas center stage, easily allowing people to see what is new and cool; in time those ideas may spread to other languages.

-Erik Meijer points out in {% cite salesman --file langs-extended-for-dist %} that programmers don't jump to new techonologies to access new features.
+Erik Meijer points out in {% cite salesman --file langs-extended-for-dist %} that programmers don't jump to new technologies to access new features.
 Rather, in time those features make their way to old technologies.
 Examples abound, such as the arrival of λ in Java and of course all of Meijer's work in C# and Visual Basic.

 Ideas from distributed programming models have influenced more than just the languages used in practice.
 Microservices {% cite microservices --file langs-extended-for-dist %} are a popular technique for architecting large systems as a collection of manageable components.
 Microservices apply the lessons learned from organizing programs around actors to organizing the entire system.
 Actor programming uses